 All Deaf

 All Deaf is a web forum for deaf and hard-of-hearing users that has over 70,000 registered members and 2 million posts.
-The forum includes specific sections for topics such as ASL practice, experiences with hearing aids, and the American with Disabilities Act, or to simply connect with other members of the community.
+The forum includes specific sections for topics such as ASL practice, experiences with hearing aids, and the Americans with Disabilities Act, or to simply connect with other members of the community.

 Hearing Loss Association of America